simetenn/uncertainpy/docs/source/plotting.rst

 Plotting
 ========

-:py:class:´~uncertainpy.plotting.PlotUncertainty´ creates plot of the data from the uncertainty quantification and sensitivity analysis.
+:py:class:`~uncertainpy.plotting.PlotUncertainty` creates plot of the data from the uncertainty quantification and sensitivity analysis.
 ``PlotUncertainpy`` plots the results for all zero and one dimensional statistical metrics, and some of the two dimensional statistical metrics